TRENT-OS/keystore_provisioning_tool/README.md

 # keystore\_provisioning\_tool

 A tool used to create an image that contains a valid keystore with already imported keys and ready to be used by the application.

 ### Build

 The build script needs to be called with 3 arguments:

     1)path of the source directory
     2)path of the build directory
-    3)path of the seos_sandbox
+    3)path of the SDK

 For an example directory structure as follows

 ```bash